ragnarlevi/GTST/ReadMe.md

 ## Function Inputs

+<code> GTST.MMD </code> is the main function used.
+It is initialized with the following parameters:

 ## Usage

 We will go thorugh multiple scenariros: The case when the user has it own networkx graphs, when they are estimated from data matricies, using different kernels and using different MMD estimators.